 Noise Reduction and Cancellation

 Some earbuds come with either passive or active noise reduction.
 Passive means the earbud blocks outside noise through its tight fit and design.
-Active noise cancellation, on the other hand, uses microphones to phase cancel outside noise.
+Active noise cancellation earbuds, on the other hand, uses microphones to phase cancel outside noise.
 Active noise cancellation is generally more effective but also more expensive.
 Also consider whether or not you need to be able to hear some outside noise.
 For example, if you running or jogging near traffic you need to be able to hear traffic noises to stay safe.

 Ease of Use and Pairing